Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * From the above code, we see that we are computing two hash outputs for each word in all the documents and creating output flags accordingly.

-* We already determined that the Hash function is a good candidate for acceleration on FPGA.
+* We already determined that the Hash function(MurmurHash2()) is a good candidate for acceleration on FPGA.

-* Computation of the hash of one word is independent of other words and can be done in parallel thereby improving the execution time.
+* Computation of the hash(MurmurHash2()) of one word is independent of other words and can be done in parallel thereby improving the execution time.

-* The input words read from the DDR are accessed sequentially from DDR enablng FPGA to infer words from DDR in burst mode thereby improving DDR read bandwidth.
+* Input words are transferred to FPGA DDR using a data mover (DMA) without host CPU intervention.
+Accelerated hash function in FPGA reads input words from DDR sequentially.
+This allows the hash function to process words from DDR in burst mode which improves DDR read bandwidth.

  4. Close the file.